morimekta/providence/providence-core/src/site/markdown/index.md

 Often when using serializers a system may need to be able to select a fitting serializer for the current task.
-This is done with the `SerializerProvider` interface, which simply let's a service get a serializer based on a MIME type string.
+This is done with the `SerializerProvider` interface, which simply let's a service get a serializer based on a media type string.

 ### A Note on Strictness